seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

 ``a:<abi>:<pref>``
     This specifies the alignment for an object of aggregate type.
 ``m:<mangling>``
-    If present, specifies that llvm names are mangled in the output.
+    If present, specifies that llvm37 names are mangled in the output.
 The options are

     * ``e``: ELF mangling: Private symbols get a ``.L`` prefix.